10 Thirst-Quenching Drinks from Poland’s Past

 Cheap and healthy, soured milk (zsiadłe mleko) was produced in every Polish household, regardless of the family’s social status.
 The tradition of milk fermentation is mentioned in many scientific publications.

-Kazimierz Moszyński noted in his famous Folk Culture of the Slavs that:
+As Kazimierz Moszyński noted in his famous Folk Culture of the Slavs:

 Almost everywhere in Poland people pour fresh milk into appropriate dishes and let it ferment by itself.